 What was the scope of the training you took?
 What topics were covered?
 Did the training session provide an overview of the GDPR or was it focused on a specific aspect of the GDPR?

-Was the training session online?
-Was it in a face-to-face workshop?
-How long did the training session last?
+Please describe the training you participated on with special attention to its attributes, such as form of contact (online, face-to-face, etc.), size of groups, length of sessions, length of the whole training, evaluation process, further trainings, etc.

-What are the three topics you consider most important for training?
+What are the three topics you consider most important for such training?

-If you have attended any GDPR training sessions previously, were there any hand-outs, such as slides, brochures or essays?
+If you have attended any GDPR training sessions previously, were there any hand-outs (such as slides, brochures or essays, books, case studies, legal materials, etc.)?

-If budget were no constraint, what do you think would be the most effective way to provide training?
-E.g., webinars, videos, workshops, online courses… And what types of materials would you create?
+If budget were no constraint, what do you think would be the most effective way to provide training (e.g., webinars, videos, workshops, online courses, etc.)?
+What types of materials would you create?

-How long do you think the ideal training sessions should last, e.g., an hour-long webinar or a half-day workshop?
+How long do you think training sessions should last (e.g. an hour-long webinar or a half-day workshop)?

 Are you aware of any organisations offering training on the GDPR?
 Is it free or does it cost?

-Do you have any other comments or observations that might help us prepare the training materials?
+According to your observations and experience what would you suggest to keep in mind when preparing the STAR training materials?

 Do you have contacts with DPO associations in other member states?
-If yes, which ones?
+If yes, could you please provide us their contact?

+Would you be willing to participate in further interviews, should they be necessary?

-Would you suggest we interview someone else in particular?
+Would you like to suggest someone whom we should interview in particular?

 As I mentioned at the beginning, the EU is funding the STAR project the aim of which is to develop training materials that DPAs and DPOs can use in providing training to their stakeholders.
-Do you think DPAs need or could benefit from harmonised training materials, so that the cost of each DPA developing more or less the same material can be avoided?
+On what level would DPAs need or could benefit from harmonised training materials, so that the cost of each DPA developing more or less the same material can be avoided?